Woman fatally run over in Falcon Heights was sister of elite Gophers runner

 The sisters' father, Kim Anderson, said Monday that Abby was heading to the soccer field to see her boyfriend coach a match when she was hit.

-He said the family has been told little about the circumstances of the crash other than the driver and Abby Anderson were not known to each other, and "it's a criminal investigation at this point [involving] inattentive driving" by a woman behind the wheel.
+He said the family has been told little about the circumstances of the incident other than the driver and Abby Anderson were not known to each other, and "it's a criminal investigation at this point [involving] inattentive driving."

-"We're just driving around trying to get our heads around it," Kim Anderson said, who pulled over and answered questions with his wife, Laura, at his side.
+"We're just driving around trying to get our heads around it," Kim Anderson said, who pulled over to answer questions with his wife, Laura.

 In an interview for Women's Running magazine in 2019, Abby Anderson said, "When I run now, it's just a reminder where I come from and it's an echo of Gabe's impact on my life.
 In my grief and not really knowing what to do with all these emotions and frustrations, going out for a run and having that control and release has been a huge part of the healing process.
 I'm just trying to take a cue from Gabe and find a positive thing I can do when I don't really have control over the situation around me."